Perfect for a holiday appetizer.

 - Mash the egg yolks using the back of a fork or a hand mixer.

-- To the egg yolks, add mayonnaise, yellow mustard, dijon mustard, tabasco, apple cider vinegar, and salt.
+- To the egg yolks, add 5 tablespoons mayonnaise, ½ teaspoon yellow mustard, ½ teaspoon dijon mustard, ½ teaspoon dill pickle juice, ¼ teaspoon apple cider vinegar, and ¼ teaspoon kosher salt.
+Mix until creamy and well combined.

 Notes